Core Faculty

 Professor Emeritus

-Dr. Patty Gillette is board certified as a Geriatric Physical Therapy by the American Board of Physical Therapy Specialties.
-Her primary teaching responsibilities are in acute care, cardiovascular and pulmonary, human performance, health promotion, gerontology and service-learning components of the curriculum.
-Her research interests are in balance and fall prevention with aging adults and cardiovascular risk factors in persons with diabetes.
+Dr. Patty Gillette was a Board-Certified Clinical Specialist in Geriatric Physical Therapy and Certified Strength and Conditioning Specialist.
+Her primary teaching responsibilities were in acute care, cardiovascular and pulmonary physical therapy, human performance, health promotion, gerontology, and service-learning.
+Her research interests were in balance and falls prevention with aging adults and cardiovascular risk factors in persons with diabetes.

 Assistant Professor & Associate Director of Clinical Education

-Dr. Granada is a board certified Geriatric Clinical Specialist by the American Board of Physical Therapy Specialties.
-She is the Associate Director of Clinical Education and involved with clinical education coursework.
-Her professional interests are in fall risk management in the older adult population and providing quality clinical education experiences.
-Her current teaching responsibilities are in Introduction to Acute Care, Biophysical Agents, and the Thrive Service Learning Clinic.
+Dr. Granada's professional interests are in fall risk management in the older adult population and providing quality clinical education experiences.
+Her current teaching responsibilities are in clinical education, Introduction to Acute Care, and the Thrive Service Learning Clinic.

 Associate Professor